 My husband stuck to the Oriental Negroni which was made with hongmaioyaojiu and China Sprit (and hence the Oriental part).
-The other cocktails were quite creative combinations, too.
+The other cocktails at this Shanghai restaurant were quite creative combinations, too.
 For example you had the Drifting Dream (Chinese yellow wine, drifting date, ginger, lychee and tangerine) or the Imperial Beauty (rum, jasmine and peach).

 So what are in the four seasons mocktails?
 Summer (hiding in the rear below) is strawberry, raspberry, cranberry, lemon and soda; Winter (in the pretty glass) is coconut, pineapple, lemon and cinnamon and Autumn (on the left) is pineapple, mango and passion fruit.

 I thought briefly about trying the spring mocktail just to round out the set but I liked my winter mocktail too much to change!
 Spring was a combination of lemon, cucumber, basil, elderflower, and soda.

 The Canton Table joins several other restaurants on the Three on the Bund building.
 Taking over the entire fifth floor of 3 on the Bund, Canton Table is a large space accommodating many diners.
 It’s enormous size meant we were able to get same night reservations relatively easy though our concierge at The Fairmont Peace Hotel.

 The panoramic view from the windows of Canton Table over the Pudong in Shanghai are worth the price of admission (especially at night!).
 It’s a light show in itself and will entertain the children endlessly.